ELEMENTARY RESOURCE

 Two films celebrating friendship, diversity and individuality.
 Appropriate for early elementary students.

 Students view these two short films, Mig Said Series: Let's be Friends and The Chameleon's True Colors.
 Each film celebrates friendship, diversity and individuality.
-Then students consider the following questions:
+Then students consider the questions below the films.

 What are some things about you that are different from your friends?